ddvk/remarkable-hacks/README.md

 ```
 sh -c "$(wget https://raw.githubusercontent.com/ddvk/remarkable-hacks/master/patch.sh -O-)" _ patch_xxx
 ```
+where xxx is the patch number

-The app should start, play with it, but press **CTRL-C** to stop it when done (DON'T LEAVE IT JUST RUNNING) and follow the instructions (i.e make it permanent or just start the stock one).
+The app should start, play with it, but press **CTRL-C** (Hold the Control key and press C) to stop it when done **DON'T LEAVE IT JUST RUNNING** and follow the instructions after pressing CTRL-C

+**Should Press 'Y' and then Enter when asked to make it permanent**

 # Notes
 patches are cumulative (the last one contains all previous changes and gets updated with bugfixes)